karelvanzijl/status200-bootcamp/Stage 2/Classes/2024-08-12/node/readme.md

 -   It’s easy to get started
 -   You don’t have to learn a new programming language
--   The asynchronous setup of Node makes it highly scalable
+-   The asynchronous nature of Node makes it highly scalable

 ## Node Architecture

-As mentioned: a runtime environment for executing Javascript code outside the browser
+_A runtime environment for executing Javascript code outside the browser_

-So far we’ve been using Javascript to build applications in side our browser.
-A browser supplies a runtime environment for Javascript code
+So far we’ve been using Javascript to build applications inside our browser.
+A browser supplies a runtime environment for Javascript code.
 Every browser has a JS engine which converts Javascript code to code the computer can understand.
 For example

 <img src="js-engine.png" width="300"/>